 If the reviewer overturns the original decision then will notify the applicant.
 And also request for applicant’s passport.

-What is the administrative review success rate?
+The administrative review success rate

 According to the report of independent chief inspector of borders and immigration, the success rate for in-country, entry clearance and at the border administrative review decisions is 22%, 8% and 21%, respectively.
 However, the report points out a number of flaws in the AR procedure.
 Furthermore, states that the success rate for in-country and entry clearance AR could have been substantially higher if the reviewers had followed the AR procedure properly.
 Therefore, the Chief Inspector made a number of recommendations for the improvement of the administrative review process.